opendatamesh-initiative/odm-platform/product-plane-services/blueprint-server/README.md

 PERSONAL_ACCESS_TOKEN=<personal-access-token>
 ```
 *_Remember that `GIT_PROVIDER` should be one of `[AZURE_DEVOPS, GITHUB]`; For the former set the `PERSONAL_ACCESS_TOKEN` as `null` and populate the `OAUTH` fields; for the latter the opposite_

+*_Database name, port, password and parameters, as well as spring port, could be changed_

 Then, build the docker-compose file:
 ```bash